fjodor-rybakov/discord-nestjs/README.md

 ### ℹ️ Decorator @OnCommand

-Use the `@Command` decorator to handle incoming commands to the bot
+Use the `@OnCommand` decorator to handle incoming commands to the bot

 - `name` \* - command name
 - `prefix` - override global prefix